sarahhaedrich/Big-shark/lab05.md

+In lab 5, I worked with [Marco van Germenen](https://marcovg.github.io/) to develop and execute a vulnerability analysis.
+The goal of this lab was to design and preform a vulnerability analysis which would be accessible and replicable to anyone.

-In lab 5, Marco and I used data from the [Tanzania Resilience Academy](https://resilienceacademy.ac.tz/) and [Open Street Map](https://www.openstreetmap.org/) to display the number of schools per ward in Dar Es Salaam, Tanzania.
+I used data from the [Tanzania Resilience Academy](https://resilienceacademy.ac.tz/) and [Open Street Map](https://www.openstreetmap.org/) to display the number of schools per ward in Dar Es Salaam, Tanzania.

 The concept of counting the number of schools per ward seems simple, but ran into some unexpected problems.
-Therefore, I have outlined our process below and attached the leaflet map at the bottom of the page.
+Therefore, I have outlined our process below.
+Our final leaflet map is attached [here](dsmmap).

 ---------------------------------------------------------------------------------------------------------------

-Our first step involved using a pre-written batch script from our professor, Joe Holler.
-We used the batch script convertOSM.bat in the osm_script folder to convert our downloaded OSM files into files appropriate for QGIS.
-To download open street map files, we went to to [this link](https://www.openstreetmap.org/) and exported the files, making sure to save the downloads as a ".osm" file.
+The first step involves downlaoding data from [open street map](https://www.openstreetmap.org/) into QGIS.
+We used these [files] written by our professor, Joe Holler, and proceeded to preform the following steps:
+1. Download Open Street Map data by going to [open street map](https://www.openstreetmap.org/) and zooming to the desired    extent.
+Click "Overpass API" and save the file as a ".osm" file.
+2. Open the convertOSM.bat in Notepad++ and change the database name to your database and the username to your username.
+Save.
+3. Open dsm.style in Notepad++ and edit for the desired tags.
+In our case, we desired schools tags, so the script looked    like this:
+        "node,way     school      text       linear."
+If polygons are desired, change "linear" to "polygons."
+If points are desired, change "node,way" to "node."
+4. Run the convertOSM.bat and the data will download into the PostGIS database!

+After downloading our data, we are reading to use SQL to execute our research question.

+# Step 1
-We then selected for the data that we wanted to use in our analysis.
+We selected for the data that we wanted to use in our analysis.
 Seeing as we wanted to look at number of schools per ward, we used the SELECT tool WHERE amenity = 'school'.
 We added, "CREATE VIEW," so we could have a visualize of the data.

 Now we run into a little issue here... we have points that represent schools, and polygons that represent schools, and some points represent the same polygons.
 We will need to find a way to make a layer of points in which every school is represented by one point.

+# Step 2
 We used the below query to find all the points (representing schools) which intersected with polygons:

 ```sql